-The project will regenerate 42 acres of industrial land into a modern, sustainable wholesale food market, stimulating the local economy and ensuring resilience in the food supply of London and the South East.
+Subject to Parliamentary consent, London’s historic markets – Billingsgate and Smithfield – will be relocated to a purpose-built site in Dagenham Dock.
+The City Corporation plans to invest nearly one billion pounds directly into Barking and Dagenham to regenerate 42 acres of industrial land into modern, sustainable food markets, stimulating the local economy and ensuring resilience in the food supply of London and the southeast.

-Philip Stanway, Director at Chetwoods says “We are delighted that the plans to relocate London’s historic wholesale markets to a single combined site in Dagenham will go to Parliament for final sign off later this month.
-The scheme was given planning approval last year and is expected to open between 2027 and 2028.”
+Philip Stanway, Director at Chetwoods says “We are pleased that the plans to relocate London’s historic wholesale markets to a single combined site in Dagenham have been deposited in Parliament.
+Subject to Parliamentary consent, the scheme is expected to open between 2027 and 2028.”

 “I’m delighted we’ve reached this next milestone for the relocation of the world-famous wholesale markets to the borough.
 London is moving east, delivering huge opportunities, like this, for new jobs and hundreds of millions of pounds of investment into the local economy.”
 Darren Rodwell, Leader of Barking and Dagenham Council.